jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/5_Final/0_Discus.typ

 To implement this optimization framework effectively, @chap_4_1 introduced a sophisticated methodology for transforming complex three-dimensional aerodynamic loads into manageable one-dimensional resulting point loads.
 The investigation began with explaining the derivation of aerodynamic loads and their structural relevance, followed by an examination of the data format requirements for k-means++ clustering in relation to APAME's output characteristics.
 To bridge the identified gaps between APAME's outputs and k-means++ requirements, a systematic transformation procedure was developed.
-The procedure addressed some key challenges.
+The procedure addressed some key hurdles.
 First, it enabled the conversion of distributed loads to point loads while maintaining their physical significance.
 Second, it resolved mesh density variations that could potentially bias k-means++ clustering results.
-The implementation of a reference-length-based force discretization method proved instrumental in resolving these challenges.
+The implementation of a reference-length-based force discretization method proved instrumental in resolving these obstacles.
 The development process was supported by numerous visual illustrations and mathematical equations to ensure clear understanding.

 The reduction of the three-dimensional load distributions to one-dimensional representations enabled the use of computationally efficient beam models as alternatives to #gls("fem") analysis.